-Every couple of years, someone will be arrested for cannibalism, but the hungry killers usually don't discuss what the person tasted like.
-Luckily, there are a few cannibals that are happy to chat about that delicious human meat taste and even give up a few recipes.
+Every couple of years, someone will be arrested for cannibalism, but the hungry human hunters usually don't discuss what the person tasted like.
+Luckily, there are a few cannibals who are happy to chat about that delicious human meat taste and even give up a few recipes.

 You know when you get an idea that you have to see through to the end?
 That's what happened to Greg Foot when he decided to have a piece of his upper thigh biopsied so he could find out what human meat tastes like.
 Because cannibalism is illegal in England (boooo!), Foot had the meat from his thigh analyzed so he could construct a human thigh meat avatar that he could eat legally.

-Jeffrey Dahmer began fantasizing about killing and eating people from a young age, and by the time he was on his final run of murders in the late '80s, he was experimenting with a variety of body parts.
-So much so that he knew some cuts were better than others.
+Jeffrey Dahmer began fantasizing about slaying and eating people from a young age, and by the time he was on his final run of slayings in the late '80s, he was experimenting with a variety of body parts - so much so that he knew that some cuts were better than others.
 According to an FBI interview, Dahmer would cook "thighs, biceps, and various internal organs" in a stovetop skillet before consuming them.
 He told one FBI agent that the taste was reminiscent of filet mignon.

 But before you think of Dahmer like some kind of greedy cannibal that kept his food to himself, he was always happy to share with his neighbors.
-In fact, one of Dahmer's former neighbors, Pamela Bass, still isn't sure what was in a sandwich that Dahmer made her one day before his arrest.
+In fact, one of Dahmer's former neighbors, Pamela Bass, still isn't sure what was in a sandwich that Dahmer made her one day before he was apprehended.
 Bass admits, "I have probably eaten someone's body part."

-If you have children, you're probably not going to want to know about serial killer/child murder/human vase Albert Fish's recipe for human stew.
-"The Grey Man," as he was called by many who knew him, was a literal boogeyman who spent his days working as a sanitarium painter when he wasn't eating children, spanking himself with a paddle, or shoving needles into his pelvis.
+"The Grey Man," as he was called by many who knew him, was a literal boogeyman who spent his days working as a sanitarium painter.

-After he was caught, he confessed to killing and eating a boy named Billy Gaffney in a stew.
-He wrote to his attorney,
+After he was caught, he confessed to slaying and eating a boy named Billy Gaffney in a stew.
+He wrote to his attorney:

 At frequent intervals, I basted his behind with a wooden spoon.
 So the meat would be nice and juicy.
 In about two hours, it was nice and brown, cooked through.
 I never ate any roast turkey that tasted half as good as his sweet fat little behind did.
 I ate every bit of the meat in about four days.
 His little monkey was a sweet as a nut.